 Try these tips for how to set up an Invitation to Create where your children will be inspired and ready to express their ideas artistically.

-An Invitation always begins with some sort of Provocation.
+An Invitation to Create always begins with some sort of provocation.
 A provocation provokes or expands on ideas for maybe a book you read to the children, a discussion you had or from the child’s interests.

 The choice of materials and the way you set them up is itself a provocation.